Code-Institute-Submissions/Stream-1-Project-1/README.md

 - News & Events - this is a page which provides news and upcoming events in relation to the school.

-- Calander - provides the most current calander for future school holidays
+- calendar - provides the most current calendar for future school holidays

 - Contact Us - provides contact details, a google map location, and a contact us form.